bitloops/ddd-hexagonal-cqrs-es-eda/frontend/README.md

 ### `yarn proto` or `npm run proto`

-Regenerates the TodoServiceClientPb.ts and todo_pb.js and todo_pb.d.ts files based on the todo.proto file.
+Regenerates the TodoServiceClientPb.ts and todo.ts and todo_pb.d.ts files based on the todo.proto file.